cluesurf/make.tree/hack/code/readme.md

 A Bindable Fulfillment Library for Compiler AST Generation

-So then in mesh.link, it will create a new FillModule.hook().bind('foo/bar').bindList('form')
+So then in mesh.tree, it will create a new FillModule.hook().bind('foo/bar').bindList('form')

 Then it will notify everything that gets attached in the future if it is